rabbasi3/hello-world/README.md

 # hello-world
-this is my first time creating a repository
+This is my first time creating a repository.
 I am 29 years old, living in Augusta, GA, working as an Internal Medicine resident physician at the Medical College of Georgia.